9 DIY Fruit Face Masks For Glowing Skin

 6. Cucumber And Milk Pack

 Cucumbers deliver high anti-inflammatory, therapeutic, and rejuvenating properties that may help revive dull and dry skin (11).
-It is 96% water, which makes it perfect for hydrating your skin.
-It helps smoothen your skin and relieve it from itching.
-It calms irritated skin.
+It is 96% water, which makes it perfect for skin hydration.
+It helps smoothen your skin, relieve itching and reduce skin irritation.
 It also helps brighten your skin and reduces wrinkles (12).

 You Will Need